tatsath/FinAILabDatasets/Type/FinancialDatasets.rst

 Financial Datasets
 ===============

+This page contains the details of the financial datasets

 Most of the library tries to follow a sklearn-like syntax for the Reinforcement Learning algorithms.

 Here is a quick example of how to train and run PPO2 on a cartpole environment: